Lima, Amazon, Sacred Valley, Cusco, Mancora

 Days 9-10: Sacred Valley

 Today is almost without doubt the most exciting day of the trip!
-Your accommodation for the night is a transparent pod suspended from a rock face, 400 metres high above the Urubamba Valley, and the only way to access it is via an adrenaline inducing climb!
+Your accommodation for the night is a transparent pod suspended from a rock face, 400 meters high above the Urubamba Valley, and the only way to access it is via an adrenaline inducing climb!
 After donning your safety equipment, including a harness, accompany your guide up the via ferrata route of 170 metal steps and wire cables.
 A decent level of fitness and agility is required, and it takes about an hour and fifteen minutes to reach the top.
 Once your heartbeat has returned to normal, and you’ve settled down in your comfortable pod, sit back with a glass of wine and absorb the unparalleled views of the Sacred Valley.
 Your guide will return later to serve you dinner (and top up your glasses) and as the dark night draws in, you’ll drift off to sleep under the twinkling stars.

 Accommodation: SkyLodge Adventure Suites (1 night)